Laundry Jet – Frequently Asked Questions

 Q- I have a one story home.
 Can Laundry Jet still work for me ?

 A- Laundry Jet was first invented with single story homes in mind as without a second floor you can’t use gravity as is used in a traditional laundry chute!
-As it uses a powerful vacuum Laundry Jet can move clothes up down and around.
+As it uses powerful airflow Laundry Jet can move clothes up down and around over large distances.
 So even if you have your Laundry room on the same floor as your bedrooms or bathrooms, or on the 10th floor of your hotel, or in your basement, or on the top floor of your multi level home, Laundry Jet will transport your items, no problem.